Grislow/KnowledgeBase/resources/glossary.md

 ## Machine Code
 A programming language that can be directly translated to processor instructions.
 All applications are finally compiled to some form of machine code.

+## Magic String
+A string that has special meaning that determines how the code works.
+Strings should never be the basis for logic in an application thus magic strings should be avoided.

+Instead, use encapsulated constant values in place of magic strings.

 ## Marshalling
 Transforming data into a standard format that can be transmitted over a network and decoded by other applications.